orhun/git-cliff/website/docs/configuration.md

 ### Environment Configuration Overrides

-It's possible to override configuration elements environment variables.
-If an environment variable matches a configuration element the variable's value will be used instead of the value from the config file.
+It's possible to use environment variable to override configuration elements.
+If an environment variable matches a configuration element the variable's value will be used instead of the element's.

 Examples: